What to watch for when the Seahawks host the Saints in Week 3

 C.J.
 Prosise.

-Seattle backup tailback Rashaad Penny suffered a hamstring injury late in Friday’s practice that has him listed as questionable for the game.
-That could elevate Prosise to the role of backup to Chris Carson — who has had two official fumbles in the first two games and was part of another.
+Seahawks backup tailback Rashaad Penny suffered a hamstring injury late in Friday’s practice that has him listed as questionable.
+That could elevate Prosise to the role of backup to Chris Carson — who has had two fumbles in the first two games and was part of another.
 Prosise struggled to stay healthy his first three seasons but showed in the preseason why the team kept him and could be on the verge of seeing significant action for the first time since his second season.
 He hasn’t had more than three carries in a game since Sept., 2017.

 KEY STAT